ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

   3. Settings > BDM Devices > HDD (GPT/MBR): On
 - Make sure a PS2 memory card is inserted, then select `Save Changes` from the main menu.

-### If, after trying the above steps, games still do not appear in the OPL games list and fail to launch from the PSBBN Game Channel, your drive may not be currently compatible with the exFAT version of OPL.
+### If, after trying the above steps, games still do not appear in the OPL games list and fail to launch from the PSBBN Game Channel, your combination of SATA mod and drive may not be currently compatible with the exFAT version of OPL.

 Possible solutions:
 1. Wait for the OPL bug fix.
 You can learn more and report your issue [here](https://github.com/ps2homebrew/Open-PS2-Loader/issues/1437)
 2. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or a different USB adapter, then rerun the PSBBN installer
 3. Try using a different HDD/SSD and rerun the PSBBN installer
+4. Try using a different SATA mod for your PS2
+5. Wait for the release of the PSBBN Neutrino Launcher

 ### Notes on APA-Jail:
 APA-Jail, created and developed by [Berion](https://www.psx-place.com/resources/authors/berion.1431/), enables the PS2's APA partitions to coexist with an exFAT partition.
 This setup allows PSBBN to access the first 128 GB of the HDD/SSD directly.
-The remaining space on the drive is formatted as an exFAT partition, which can be accessed directly on a PC and on the PS2 by the [latest build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader).
+The remaining space on the drive is formatted as an exFAT partition, which can be accessed directly on a PC and on the PS2 by the [pre-release build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader).
 PS2 games in the `ISO` or `ZSO` format are stored on the exFAT partition.

 ![APA-Jail Type-A](https://github.com/user-attachments/assets/c1a29371-d0ff-431e-8b86-df8337ddf966)

-An application called [OPL Launcher BDM](https://github.com/CosmicScale/OPL-Launcher-BDM) resides on the APA partitions, along with the [latest build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader).
+An application called [OPL Launcher BDM](https://github.com/CosmicScale/OPL-Launcher-BDM) resides on the APA partitions, along with the [pre-release build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader).

 [OPL Launcher BDM](https://github.com/CosmicScale/OPL-Launcher-BDM) directs [Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader) to launch specific PS2 games.